TransLink (British Columbia): SkyTrain

 The first SkyTrain line, which later became known as the Expo Line, was built in 1985 as a transit showcase for Expo 86.
 The automated rapid transit system has become an important part of the region's transportation network.
 The Expo Line operates from downtown Vancouver to southern Burnaby, New Westminster, and Surrey.

-The system was expanded with the opening of the Millennium Line in 2002, which now links Coquitlam, Port Moody, Burnaby, and Vancouver.
-Construction on the Evergreen Extension of the Millennium Line began in 2012 and completed in 2016.
+The system was expanded with the opening of the Millennium Line in 2002, which connects Coquitlam, Port Moody, Burnaby, and Vancouver.
+Construction on the Evergreen Extension of the Millennium Line began in 2012 and completed in 2016, expanding service from Lougheed Town Centre to Coquitlam.

 The Canada Line, which was opened on August 17, 2009, runs underground through Vancouver and then along an elevated guideway with two branches, to Richmond and Vancouver International Airport.
-It meets the Expo Line at Waterfront Station in downtown Vancouver, but it is operationally independent and there is no track connection between them.
+It meets the Expo Line at Waterfront station in downtown Vancouver, but it is operationally independent and there is no track connection between them.

 The Expo Line and Millennium Line are operated by British Columbia Rapid Transit Company Ltd., a subsidiary of TransLink.
 The Canada Line is operated by ProTrans BC, a division of SNC-Lavalin.